 2) The passing grade is greater or equal to 450/800 – This is a weighted score based on the difficulty of the questions (if you get 75%-80% on good practice exams that you didn’t do before, then you are good to go and take the real exam).

-3) Think like a manager (alignment is good, Security is there to support the business, understand business objectives, senior management needs to be committed, start with the business case, look at business loss in case of downtime, culture is very important, ethics and human life are first priority).
+3) Think like a manager (alignment is good, Security is there to support the business, understand business objectives, senior management needs to be committed, start with the business case, look at business loss in case of downtime, culture is very important, ethics and human life are priority).

 4) Measure and know what you are up to (start with inventory, compliance is good, optimize the performance, regular re-alignment is needed).